joaco18/collaborative_coding/maia_tutorial/Tutorial.md

 &emsp; Now that we have some idea of how the config file works, lets run the experiment.

-- Modify the file [experiments/test_config.yaml.example](../experiments/test_config.yaml.example) according to the experiment assigned to your group:
+- Modify the file [experiments/test_config.yaml](../experiments/test_config.yaml.example) according to the experiment assigned to your group:
     -  Group 1:

         Run an experiment using Kmeans as initialization for EM.
 Don't use the atlas in any way.
 Use the cases: ['1025', '1024', '1104', '1110', '1003'].
 Modify the experiment name to exp_group1.
+Make sure datapath, tissue_models_filepath, results_path are with your own paths.

     -  Group 2:

         Run an experiment using tissue models as initialization for EM.
 Use the Medvision atlas in INTO mode.
 Use the cases: ['1025', '1024', '1104', '1110', '1003'].
 Modify the experiment name to exp_group2.
+Make sure datapath, tissue_models_filepath, results_path are with your own paths.

     -  Group 3:

         Run an experiment using tissue models as initialization for EM.
 Use the Medvision atlas in AFTER mode.
 Use the cases: ['1025', '1024', '1104', '1110', '1003'].
 Modify the experiment name to exp_group3.
+Make sure datapath, tissue_models_filepath, results_path are with your own paths.

     -  Group 4:

         Run an experiment using medvision atlas as initialization for EM.
 Don't use the atlas inside EM.
 Use the cases: ['1025', '1024', '1104', '1110', '1003'].
 Modify the experiment name to exp_group4.
+Make sure datapath, tissue_models_filepath, results_path are with your own paths.

     -  Group 5:

         Run an experiment using random initialization for EM.
 Don't use the atlas inside EM.
 Use the cases: ['1025', '1024', '1104', '1110', '1003'].
 Modify the experiment name to exp_group5.
+Make sure datapath, tissue_models_filepath, results_path are with your own paths.

 - Run the experiment:
     > Any OS